Manuel Neuer: Personal life

 Neuer was born in Gelsenkirchen, North Rhine-Westphalia.
 He attended Gesamtschule Berger Feld, like many other footballers, such as Mesut Özil.
 His brother Marcel is currently a football referee in the Verbandsliga.
 He received his first football when he was two, and he had his first game on 3 March 1991, 24 days before his fifth birthday.
 Neuer's hero and idol as a child was fellow German and former Schalke goalkeeper Jens Lehmann.

 Neuer is Catholic, and lends his support to a Gelsenkirchen-based Catholic social action group which campaigns against child poverty and a Gelsenkirchen-based youth club run by the Amigonians.

 Neuer started a charity foundation for children, named the Manuel Neuer Kids Foundation.
 In November 2011, he won €500,000 for charity in a celebrity edition of Wer wird Millionär?, the German version of Who Wants to Be a Millionaire?

+Neuer said in 2011 that "it would be good if a professional football player came out because it would help others to do the same".
+Mexico were fined for their fans' homophobic chants when Neuer had the ball during a World Cup match in 2018.

+In November 2022, Neuer revealed that he had to undergo three surgeries on his face in order to treat skin cancer, which later urged him to work with Angelique Kerber to promote sun cream.
+In December 2022, Bayern Munich announced that he had suffered a fracture of his lower right leg while skiing and would not be able to play for the rest of the season.

+Relationships

 Neuer was in a relationship with Kathrin Gilch until 2014.
 In 2015, Neuer started a relationship with Nina Weiss.
 On 21 May 2017, Neuer and Weiss married in Tannheim, Austria, in a civil ceremony, which was followed by a church wedding in the Cathedral of Santissima della Madia in Monopoli, Italy, on 10 June.
-The couple separated in early 2020, and Neuer started dating Anika Bissel.
+The couple separated in early 2020, and Neuer started dating handball player Anika Bissel.
+In October 2023, reports stated that she would miss the rest of the season with ESV 1927 Regensburg due to pregnancy.
+On 14 March 2024, their son, Luca, was born.
+On 19 July 2025, the couple exchanged wedding vows in a ceremony held in Bolzano, South Tyrol, following their civil wedding in 2023.

-After an erroneous translation of his statement "it would be good if a professional football player came out because it would help others to do the same", a South American publication concluded that he was gay, which was taken up by many other media outlets and has since been widely believed in some Latin American countries.
-Mexico were fined for their fans' homophobic chants when Neuer had the ball during a World Cup match in 2018.

-In November 2022, Neuer revealed that he had to undergo three surgeries on his face in order to treat skin cancer, which later urged him to work with Angelique Kerber to promote sun cream.
-In December 2022, Bayern Munich announced that he had suffered a fracture of his lower right leg while skiing and will not be able to play for the rest of the season.